-“Some of the times, your convictions are just wrong,” is the theme, the moral, and the import of a movie called: A Band Called Death.
-This line is so integral to this movie that one would think that it would also make for a provocative subtitle for the movie.
+“Sometimes, your convictions are just wrong,” is the theme, the moral, and the import of a movie called: A Band Called Death.
+This line is so integral to this movie that it would have been a pertinent, provocative subtitle for the movie.

-This movie tells the story of how a man of strong, artistic convictions –and the rest of the loyal band mates, that backed his conviction in public– decided to tell one of the most powerful men in the music industry to go to hell … and how that decision ended up costing all of them a career in music.
+This movie tells the story of how a man of strong, artistic convictions –and the rest of the loyal band mates, that backed his conviction in public– decided to tell one of the most powerful men in the music industry to go to hell … and how that decision ended up destroying what could’ve been a career in music.

-I realize that I’m not in the business, and I don’t know what sells, but this theme seems so integral to the movie that it could be an honest, and provocative, tagline that distinguishes it from the movies of the week, documentaries, and docudramas that focus on the theme of how a man of artistic integrity fought against the man, the industry, and the corporate execs “that don’t know music” and won?
-How many of these idealistic stories involve a man of artistic integrity telling the man to go to hell in various ways?
-How many of these stories involve a man, or group of men, that gambled everything in an uncompromising pursuit of their artistic truth and won?
+I realize that I’m not in the business, and I don’t know what sells, but this theme seems so integral to the movie that the producers should’ve considered for the byline to distinguish it from the movies of the week, documentaries, and docudramas that focus on the theme of how a man of artistic integrity fought against the man, the industry, and the corporate execs “that don’t know music” and won.

-These feel good stories are legion in our culture, because they appeal to the very American “underdog” mentality, and they allow us to dream of a day where we, too, stand up to the man, tell him to go to hell, and win out with our visions of uncompromising, artistic purity.
-They are very romantic stories that involve little guys proving that their instincts were right in the end and the man’s (Clive Davis in this case) were wrong.
+Such feel good stories are legion in our culture, because they appeal to the very American “underdog” mentality, and they allow us to dream of a day when we, too, stand up to the man, tell him to go to hell, and win out with our visions of uncompromising, artistic purity.
+These are very romantic stories that involve little guys proving that their instincts were right in the end and the man’s (Clive Davis in this case) were wrong.

 A Band Called Death is not one of these stories.